cablesalty/PanicButton/readme.md

 <h1 style="text-align:center"><b>Panic Button</b></h1>

 ### Display a fake desktop and mute audio on a single keypress
+Have you had enough of people going into your room unannounced while you are watching... *questionable content*?
+Well we got a solution!
+PanicButton helps you hide the *"content"* and mute the audio with a press of a button!

 ## Compatibility
 Panic Button is compatible with **Windows 10 or above**.
 Mac functionality is in beta, and Linux compatibility is not possible right now due to inconsistencies between distros and systems.